KAMOME-code/RSA-encryption-in-Verilog/README.md

 # RSA-encryption-in-Verilog
-Result = "A^B mod C", 8 bit RSA but easily extendable.
+Simple RSA, Result = "A^B mod C", 8 bit RSA but easily extendable.
 - No side channel attack resistance but power efficient
 - Do not put small number on "A"&"B" otherwise encription does not work.
 - "C" must be always bigger than "Hreg" otherwise outcome is not correct.
 So, put a big number on "C".